candrholdings/reactnative-crypto-demo/README.md

        #import <CommonCrypto/CommonCrypto.h>
        ```

-2. Add a method definition to Objective-C class
+2. Defines the encrypt method in Objective-C
   1. We will define an `encrypt` method that consume a plain text and a secret, encrypt it, and then returns the cipher text in BASE64 asynchronously
   2. Add the following to the file `CryptoProvider.m`